juancq/emotion-recognition-smartwatch/README.md

-# Emotion-recognition using smart watch accelerometer data
+# Emotion-recognition using smart watch sensor data

 This is the data and the source code used in the paper ["Emotion Recognition Using Smart Watch Sensor Data: Mixed-Design Study"](http://doi.org/10.2196/10153) published in [JMIR Mental Health](https://mental.jmir.org/).
 If you use our code or dataset, cite the following paper: